swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 4. Create a Python environment to run the experiment
 5. Launch the experiment locally for the first time

+The following diagram illustrates control flow of the experiment at the end of this chapter:

 ```mermaid
 flowchart
 	subgraph localGraph[LOCAL]